This could be caused by one of three problems.

 - If you've done steps one and two, the most likely problem is that your local Git configuration isn't set up with one of your recognized email addresses.
 When you link your Bitbucket profile to Sifter, Sifter receives all of your email addresses that you've associated with Bitbucket.
 When Sifter receives commits, it uses these email addresses to identify you.
 So if your local Git config email doesn't match one of these recognized email addresses, we won't know who you are.
 The best solution is to update your Git config to use one of the recognized email addresses.
 If, however, you need to use an email address that isn't listed under the recognized email addresses, you may need to unlink and re-link your Bitbucket profile so that Sifter can pick up any new email addresses that you may have added to Bitbucket.

-If none of these solutions solve your problem, just send us an email and we'll get to the bottom of things.
+If none of these solutions solve your problem, email our support and we'll get to the bottom of things.